tigoe/LightProjects/candles.md

 _Figure 11.
 Upload button on the Arduino tool bar_

 The IDE will now compile your Blink program to a binary file,  transfer it to the Arduino, and start running it.
-You should see the builtin LED on your board blinking, as seen in Video 1 below Congratulations!
+You should see the builtin LED on your board blinking, as seen in Video 1 below.
+Congratulations!

 <a href="https://vimeo.com/277706585" target="_blank">Video 1: The LED Blinking on a MKRZero</a>

 Controlling a few LEDs at a time on an Arduino is simple.
-You attach one leg of the LED (the longer leg, called the _anode_) to one of the input-output (I/O) pins, attach the other leg (the shorter leg, or _cathode_) and apply voltage to the pin to turn the LED on.
+You attach one leg of the LED (the longer leg, called the _anode_) to one of the input-output (I/O) pins through a 220-ohm resistor, attach the other leg (the shorter leg, or _cathode_) and apply voltage to the pin to turn the LED on.
 The `digitalWrite()` command does this. `digitalWrite(pinNumber, HIGH)` applies voltage, and `digitalWrite(pinNumber, LOW)` turns it off.
 Each LED is just one color, though.
 If you want to change the color of your light, you need multiple LEDs.
 To mix red, green, and blue into a range of colors, for example, you need three LEDs.
 Fortunately, you can buy components that have multiple LEDs in one package.
 A typical RGB LED might look like those in Figure 12:

 [<img src="https://itp.nyu.edu/physcomp/wp-content/uploads/leds1.jpg" alt="Four LED components.
 The one on the right is an RGB LED and has 4 wires coming out of it.
 The others each have two wires.](https://itp.nyu.edu/physcomp/wp-content/uploads/leds1-300x200.jpg)" width="75%">